 Mariah Kornberg-DeGear (she/her/hers)

-Welcome to CSU Hillel.
-We are a Jewish experience at CSU!
-Open to all students interested in learning about Jewish life, wisdom, culture, sustainability, Israel and of course food!
+Welcome to CSU Hillel!
+We are a Jewish experience open to ALL students interested in learning about Jewish life, wisdom, culture, sustainability, Israel and of course food!

 For more information or to schedule a tour of our Merage Family Hillel House and Ram Kibbutz, please feel free to reach out – [email protected] or (970) 224-4246.Contact Me